 Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 2.1 Percentage of high school students entering workforce or post- secondary training program 2023-2024 - 26% of high school students participating in a workforce training program.
-2024-2025 - 27% of students participated or plan to participate in the workforce or post-secondary training program.
-40% of students will participate in a workforce or college/training program 2.2 LCFF Priority 4: CTE Pathway - number of high school students who complete a 2-year CTE pathway 2023-2024 had 9 completers or 10% of high school students 2024-2025 had 8 completers or 12% of eligible students completed 2 year CTE pathway.
-Increase the number of CTE completers to reach a goal of 20% 2.3 Number of eligible students who participated in a paid/unpaid internship.
+2024-2025 - 27% of students participated or plan to particiapte in the workforce or post-secondary training program.
+40% of students will participate in a workforce or college/training program Slightly more students participated in 2024-2025 over baseline data.
+2.2 LCFF Priority 4: CTE Pathway - number of high school students who complete a 2-year CTE pathway 2023-2024 had 9 completers or 10% of high school students 2024-2025 had 8 completers or 12% of eligible students completed 2 year CTE pathway.
+Increase the number of CTE completers to reach a goal of 20% Fewer actual students completed a pathway but the percentage of completers is higher than baseline data.
+2.3 Number of eligible students who participated in a paid/unpaid internship.
 2023-2024 Baseline - 6 internships or 13.5% of eligible juniors and seniors completed an internship For 2024-2025 41% or 16 out of 39 eligible juniors and seniors completed and internship.
-Eligible juniors and seniors are those enrolled one semester or more in the Camille Creek 15% of eligible students will complete an paid/unpaid internship
+Eligible juniors and seniors are those enrolled one semester or 15% of eligible students will complete an paid/unpaid internship Significantly more students participated in the internship program in 24-25 than in 23-24.

-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline Community School.
+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline more in the Camille Creek Community School.
 2.4 Percentage of Students completing 2 or more career exploration activities (i.e. Interest Assessments & College/Career Ready Labs) This is a new metric so baseline will be set in the 2024-2025 school yaer.
 2024-2025 - 43% of students participated in 2 or more career exploration activities.
-80% of students enrolled in the Community School one semester will complete a minimum of 2 career exploration activities - Interest Assessments and/or College and Career Ready Labs 2.5 LCFF Priority 4 and 8: College/Career Readiness Indicator (CCI) on the CA Dashboard Red (very low) Performance Level on Ca School Dashboard in 2023 - 0 percent of students were prepared for College or Career 9 earned college credit through the articulation with Culinary and Napa Valley College Red (very low) Performance Level on Ca School Dashboard in 2024 O percent of students were prepared for College or Career 21 students are expected to earn college credit through the articulation with Culinary, Welding & Work Experience programs with Napa Valley College 15% (yellow level) increase in students graduating college/career prepared Based on CA Dashboard criteria
+80% of students enrolled in the Community School one semester will complete a minimum of 2 career exploration activities - Interest Assessments and/or College and Career Ready Labs 43% of students participated in 2 or more career exploration activities.
+2.5 LCFF Priority 4 and 8: College/Career Readiness Indicator (CCI) on the CA Dashboard Red (very low) Performance Level on Ca School Dashboard in 2023 - 0 percent of students were prepared for College or Career 9 earned college credit through the articulation with Culinary and Napa Valley College Red (very low) Performance Level on Ca School Dashboard in 2024 O percent of students were prepared for College or Career 21 students are expected to earn college credit through the articulation with Culinary, Welding & Work Experience programs with Napa Valley College 15% (yellow level) increase in students graduating college/career prepared Based on CA Dashboard criteria Even though no students show as being prepared for college/career on the dashboard, more students are expected to earn college credit in 24-25